Alfa Laval Moves to Guard Against Potential Open-Loop Scrubber Ban

 For the record, Exhaust Gas Cleaning Systems Association (EGCSA) Director, Don Gregory, has gone on record as saying "the facts are that there is no evidence whatsoever that scrubber discharges have or do cause harm to the aquatic environment."

-The global sulfur cap for marine fuel falls from 3.5% to 0.50% from January 1, 2020, with scrubbers enabling vessels to continue burning otherwise noncompliant fuel by enabling them to achieve an equivalent method of compliance.
+The global sulfur cap for marine fuel falls from 3.5% to 0.50% from January 1, 2020, with scrubbers enabling vessels to continue burning otherwise noncompliant fuel by allowing them to achieve an equivalent method of compliance.

 With the limitation of having to produce a maximum 3.5% sulfur HSFO gone, some have speculated the post 2020 market could see even higher sulfur, higher viscosity bunkers being offered to scrubber equipped vessels.

-As part of its future proofing efforts, Alfa Laval has assured its systems will be able to handle such fuels.
+As part of its future proofing efforts, Alfa Laval has also assured its systems will be able to handle such fuels.

 "If cheaper high-sulphur fuels are on offer, it may even be advantageous to bunker them.
-Not only will customers be certain of compliance, they may be able to save more on their fuel bills as refinery production shifts."
+Not only will customers be certain of compliance, they may be able to save more on their fuel bills as refinery production shifts," says Haveman.

 Alfa Laval, together with Wartsila and Yara, are estimated by Goldman Sachs to control around 75% of the scrubber market.